INTERNAL MEDICINE 101

 Blood is a specialized fluid that constantly flows throughout your body.
 It’s made of plasma, red blood cells, white blood cells and platelets.

-Blood | Definition, Composition, & Functions | Britannica
+Blood | Definition, Composition, Functions, & Facts | Britannica

 Blood is a fluid that transports oxygen and nutrients to cells and carries away carbon dioxide and other waste products.
 It contains specialized cells that serve particular functions.
 These cells are suspended in a liquid matrix known as plasma.